chrismo/talks/productivity/productivity.md

 ???

 This book was published in 2013, so, y'know, like light years ago, but The Healthy Programmer has some wonderfully practical advice for those of us who make a living the way we do.

 In short: "Read this book so you don't die in your chair."
-Hat tip to my friend Sara Flemming for the gif.
+Hat tip to my friend Sara Flemming for the jeh-gif.

-Also, I think we should just start saying Jeh-Gif in the spirit of compromise and unity.
-/ I never know how to say it, so I just say it both ways.
+I never know how to say it, so I just say it both ways.

 ---